Antenna Matching

 Reactance vs. SWR

-Due in part to popular press, way too much emphasis is placed on achieving a low SWR.
+Unfortunately, way too much emphasis is placed on achieving a low SWR.
 Adding insult to injury, the methodology most amateurs use to check (or set) their SWR is incorrect.
 A fact which will soon become glaringly evident.

 SWR ChartAt resonance, the input impedance of a decent-quality, correctly-mounted, HF mobile antenna will be about 25 ohms.
 By definition, the resonance point is where the reactive component equals zero (X=Ø, or +Øj if you prefer).
 Since the requisite impedance of our feed line is 50 ohms, the resulting SWR would be 2:1.
-However, if you adjust the antenna to a frequency lower than the true resonant point, the SWR will decrease, perhaps to 1.5:1.
-For this reason, you should use an antenna analyzer with a reactance readout, when adjusting any antenna matching coil.
+However, if you adjust the antenna to a frequency lower than the true resonant point, the indicated SWR will decrease, perhaps to 1.5:1.
+For this reason, you should use an antenna analyzer with a reactance readout, when adjusting any antenna matching coil or device.

 Again, you should look for the lowest reactance (X=Ø), not the lowest SWR when adjusting any matching device.
-Once the matching device is properly adjusted, the minimum SWR point on your transceiver (or external SWR meter) will be close to the actual resonance point of the antenna.
+Once the matching device is properly adjusted, the minimum SWR point on your transceiver (or external SWR meter) will be very close to the actual resonance point of the antenna.

 Analyzer BeforeAnalyzer AfterYou can demonstrate this for yourself by adjusting your antenna analyzer to the lowest reactance (X=Ø, or as close as you can get to it), and noting the SWR.
 Then, adjust the analyzer's frequency until the SWR is at its lowest, and note the reactance.
-It will mimic the chart shown upper left (the reactance is shown in red, and the SWR in blue).
+It will mimic the chart shown upper right (the reactance is shown in red, and the SWR in blue).

 ☜Return☜